MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-02.md

 **Step 3: Confirm the image was built.**

-The tag of the image will be "msdocspythoncontainerwebapp", the name is derived from the name of the project and is automatically selected.
+The tag of the container image will be "msdocspythoncontainerwebapp:latest".
+The name is derived from the name of the project and is automatically selected as well as the "latest" tag.
 If you want more control over the name, use the Docker build command.

-For more on the Dockerfile syntax, see the [Dockerfile reference](https://docs.docker.com/engine/reference/builder/).

 ### [Docker](#tab/docker-cli)